+Net cash provided by financing activities was \$313.0 million during fiscal 2017, compared to net cash used of \$52.3 million during fiscal 2016.
+The increase in cash inflows was principally due to \$389.5 million in net proceeds from the issuance of long-term debt and a decrease of \$40.5 million for repurchases of our common stock, offset by an increase of \$67.5 million in payments on debt.
+See Note 10, Debt, to the Consolidated Financial Statements for additional information.
+In October 2017, the Board of Directors authorized a program to repurchase up to \$100 million of our common stock from January 2018 through December 2018.

 Net cash used in financing activities was \$52.3 million during fiscal 2016, compared to net cash used of \$83.8 million during fiscal 2015.
 The decrease in cash outflows was principally due to a decrease of \$89.7 million in payments on debt and a decrease of \$30.9 million for repurchases of our common stock, offset by \$81.2 million in net proceeds from the issuance of long-term debt during fiscal 2015 and an increase of \$5.0 million for payments of acquisition-related contingent consideration.
-In July 2015, we amended our Credit Agreement.
-In August 2015, the Board of Directors authorized a program to repurchase up to \$100 million of our common stock through December 2016.
-In January 2017, the Board of Directors authorized a program to repurchase up to \$100 million of our common stock through December 2017.

-Net cash used in financing activities was \$83.8 million during fiscal 2015, compared to net cash used of \$65.2 million during fiscal 2014.
-The increase in cash outflows was principally due to an increase of \$87.2 million in payments on debt and a decrease of \$10.2 million from proceeds from the issuance of common stock, net of cash paid for withheld taxes, offset by net proceeds of \$81.2 million from the issuance of long-term debt.